 Day 22 Self Reflection:

 On Day 22 on your workbook, identify your sources of support and whether your using them to their full potential.

 Day 22 Micro-Science: Causes of Depression

 Whenever anyone gets depressed we often tell them “no one but you can turn this thing around.”
-However true this may be, this statement indirectly portrays depression as the individuals fault and fails to recognize the multiple ways either society or their own body chemistry has turned against them to make them sick.
+However true this may be, this statement indirectly portrays depression as the individuals fault and fails to recognize the multiple ways society has turned against them to make them sick.
 There are many different ways that depression can happen and most of them have to do with our society being sick not necessarily the individual.
 Think of the lack of social support that comes from staring at screens all day instead of each other.
 Or how easily it is to think that your life doesn’t matter if your stuck at a dead end job, feeling that what you do doesn’t matter.
-So yes, individuals have to take responsibility for their lives but maybe while they are fighting we could also fight to make our world a better place so that depression doesn’t keep growing at such alarming rates.
+So yes, individuals have to take responsibility for their lives but maybe while they are fighting for their self-esteem we could also fight to make our world a better place.
+So that depression doesn’t keep growing at such alarming rates.
 Check out the video below that better explains what I’m awkwardly trying to explain.

 FACT: In the U.S. there are 123 suicides per day

 TAKEAWAY: Suicides are the seventh leading cause of preventable death in the U.S, yet little is done to get to the root cause of what is making all of these suicides happen.